digital-land/data-standards-team/README.md

 make python-init
 ```

-Fetch the latest planning concern data you first need to create a `.env` filr and include the following credentials.
+Fetch the latest planning concern data you first need to create a `.env` file and include the following credentials.
 ```
 GOOGLE_PRIVATE_KEY_ID=...
 GOOGLE_PRIVATE_KEY=...